-The COVID pandemic dramatically impacted sales.
+The pandemic has dramatically impacted sales.
 A lot of sales teams learned new tricks in 2020, like video sales calls and remote selling, to make up for lost trade shows and conferences.

-If you made the necessary changes, you also should have seen improved efficiencies.
+If your sales team made the necessary changes, they should have also seen improved efficiencies.
 We've had several clients tell us that they're doing the same pace with fewer sales reps or doing better with the same number of sales reps.

-This proves you don't need to add more reps to grow revenue, but you do have to be smart about sales, and that means engaging with your prospects how they want you to engage.
+This proves your sales leaders don't need to add more reps to grow revenue, but you do have to be smart about sales, and that means engaging with your prospects how they want you to engage.